 First, check the manufacturer’s website for updated drivers.
 You could also open Windows Update and look for driver updates.
 If it’s an external device, like headphones or a USB device, unplug and plug-in the device.
 If your device is a USB, try a different port.
 Also, disable Audio Enhancements and see if it helps.

 If you find that the problem persists, uninstall your audio driver and reboot to let Windows reinstall it automatically or uninstall your audio driver and try using the inbox HDAudio driver.

 For other scenarios, try different fixes.
 Let’s cover them in detail.

 Poor audio quality; bad sound

-In this scenario, the initial troubleshooting step is the same as above i.e. check for driver updates from Windows Update.
+In this scenario, the initial troubleshooting step is the same as above, i.e., check for driver updates from Windows Update.
 If your device is USB, try a different port or try disabling audio enhancements, if applicable.
 If all these fail, uninstall your audio driver and try using the inbox driver (HDAudio)

 Speakers, Bluetooth, Headphones not working

-In this case, it may be so that you are able to play music over your built-in laptop speakers, but as soon as you plug in your wired headphones, audio continues to be played over the speakers (or no audio plays at all).
+In this case, it may be so that you can play music over your built-in laptop speakers, but as soon as you plug in your wired headphones, audio continues to be played over the speakers (or no audio plays at all).
 To solve this, uninstall your driver and reboot to allow Windows to reinstall it.
 If this fails, uninstall your audio driver and try using the inbox driver (HDAudio).